EthanHermsey/greenlock-cluster-app/README.md

 # greenlock-cluster-app

-Greenlock-cluster-app is a tool that helps to manage multiple node servers on one domain.
+Greenlock-cluster-app is a tool for managing multiple node servers on one domain.
 The cluster uses greenlock-express to generate a SSL certificate, that is provided to each pod through ENV.
 Pods are accessible through their specified port.